SteveDunn/Vogen/README.md

 (to run these yourself: `dotnet run -c Release -- --job short --framework net6.0 --filter *` in the `benchmarks` folders)

 As mentioned previously, the goal of Vogen is to achieve very similar performance compare to using primitives themselves.
-Here's a benchmark comparing the use of a validated value object with underlying type of int vs using an int natively (*primitively* 🤓)
+Here's a benchmark comparing the use of a validated Value Object with underlying type of int vs using an int natively (*primitively* 🤓)

 ``` ini
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.22000